-To meet with one of our three advisors (Tangerla Jones-Foster, Lynn White, or Joseph Brame), come to the fifth floor of Whitley Hall and sign in at the Center kiosk computer.
+To meet with one of our three advisors (Tangerla Jones-Foster or Lynn White), come to the fifth floor of Whitley Hall and sign in at the Center kiosk computer.

 For information or questions, contact Breanna Gentry (Student Success Specialist) by phone at 334-241-5407 or by email at firstname.lastname@example.org.